docsbydesign/piClinic_API_sample/README.md

 Opens a piClinic session to look up an ICD-10 code in English and then closes the session.

-This script imports the session methods from `piclinic_session.py` and then calls the **icd** resource to look up an ICD-10 code and get its description in English.
+This script imports the session methods from `piclinic_session.py` and then calls the _**icd**_ resource to look up an ICD-10 code and get its description in English.

-This script makes an API call similar to the `Get a code description by ICD code lookup (en)` request in the Postman collection.
+This script makes an API call like the `Get a code description by ICD code lookup (en)` request in the Postman collection.

 Try changing the code value to look up the description of another ICD-10 codes as you did in the previous example.